 Pros

-• Lets you pay for only the features you need
+• Allows you to pay for only the features you need

 • Enables the integration of features into external apps and websites